ArtemiePirnau/harry-potter-api/README.md

 # Description
 In this application you do a search among all the characters of Harry Potter movies
 # Instalation
-First of all install all npm packages
+First of all install all npm packages with the command:
 ```
 npm run dev
 ```